Left: my friend’s 70+10L backpack. Right: my 45L backpack.

 If you are new to backpacking or long-term travel, your instinct might be to pack a lot of things ‘just in case’… but more often than not, these are not things you really need.

 While it’s possible to pack less by being very disciplined, I personally find it much easier to start by using a smaller bag.
 Gone is the temptation of just dumping everything in; instead, you are forced to prioritise.

 45L Lifeventure Dakar backpack (now an Osprey Farpoint 40).
-The brand is not important (as there are many different brands of high-quality travel gear) but what matters is the size.
+The brand is not as important (as there are many different backpack brands) but what matters most is the size.

 Some backpackers travel with heavy 70, 80 or even 90 litre backpacks: these are so big they stick out above their heads.
 This type of bag became iconic as it’s what mountaineers and wilderness hikers use, and it’s what you see in all the ads by popular brands of outdoors equipment.
 But unless you plan to go camping (in which case you need some room for a tent and sleeping bag), you really won’t need that big a bag for regular travel.